Tabrizian/tabrizian.github.io/_posts/blog/2017-06-21-docker-multistage-builds.md

 * First, compile sass, js or other things
 * Then, copy the compiled files from previous step and serve the files with your web server.

+# I don't like web show me use case in C

+In C, C++ or Go things are actually the same.
+You have a code that is written in one language and needs to be compiled and what you really want is the compiled binary.
+By using multi-stage builds you can compiled them in a seprate container and run the binary produced from previous stage in another container.

+# Awesome, can you provide a sample ```Dockerfile```

+Sure,